abhishek326kr/yoforexnew/replit.md

 ## Recent Changes

-### Thread Creation "Next" Button Fix - Category Validation (November 17, 2025)
+### Thread Creation "Next" Button Fix - Slug Auto-Generation (November 17, 2025)

-**Issue**: User reported the "Next" button on the thread creation wizard (/discussions/new) remained disabled even after entering valid title and body content.
+**Issue**: User reported the "Next" button remained disabled even after fixing category and body validation.

-**Root Cause**: The `canProceedToNextStep()` function was missing category validation.
-While the form schema requires a category (`categorySlug: z.string().min(1)`), the Next button validation only checked title and body fields, ignoring the required category field.
+**Root Cause**: The `slug` field was the hidden culprit:
+1. Schema requires `slug: z.string().min(1)` (cannot be empty)
+2. Slug defaulted to empty string `""`
+3. Slug auto-generation only ran when `autoOptimizeSeo === false`
+4. But `autoOptimizeSeo` defaults to `true`!
+5. Result: Slug stayed empty in Step 1, violating validation

 **Fix Applied**:
-- **ThreadCreationWizard.tsx** (line 355): Added category validation checks
-  - From: `!errors.title && !errors.body && watchedFields.title && watchedFields.body.length >= 100`
-  - To: `!errors.title && !errors.body && !errors.categorySlug && watchedFields.title && watchedFields.body.length >= 100 && watchedFields.categorySlug`
+- **ThreadCreationWizard.tsx** (lines 200-213): Changed slug auto-generation to always run
+  - Now generates slug from title immediately when title is entered
+  - Only updates if no SEO data exists yet OR not in auto-optimize mode
+  - Allows SEO optimization in Step 3 to override later

-**Previous Fix** (same day): Changed body character requirement from 500 to 100 characters to match schema validation.
+**Previous Fixes** (same day):
+1. Changed body character requirement from 500 to 100 characters
+2. Added category validation to `canProceedToNextStep()`

 **Verification**:
-- ✅ Next button now requires valid category selection
+- ✅ Slug now auto-generates from title in Step 1
-- ✅ All Step 1 required fields now properly validated
+- ✅ Form validation passes when all required fields filled
-- ✅ No regressions in other wizard steps
+- ✅ SEO optimization in Step 3 can still override slug
-- ✅ Architect confirmed no side effects expected
+- ✅ Architect confirmed no race conditions or regressions

 ### AuthUpdater TypeError Fix (November 17, 2025)